 Some 12 to 15 year olds are now eligible for the Covid vaccine, so many are wondering when younger children will have their turn.

-Whether you think all children should have the Covid vaccine or not, it’s something that children may have soon as concerns are rising over the Delta variant (opens in new tab) and there are discussions over a potential circuit breaker lockdown (opens in new tab) to stem the rise in cases.
+Whether you think all children should have the Covid vaccine or not, it's something that children may have soon as concerns are rising over the Delta variant (opens in new tab) and there are discussions over a potential circuit breaker lockdown (opens in new tab) to stem the rise in cases.

 Currently, the NHS just offering eligible children aged 12 to 15 (opens in new tab) both doses of the Covid vaccine.
 Health Secretary Sajid Javid has said this will happen "as soon as possible" to protect more vulnerable young people.